 We are new-ish owners of an established homestead outside of Santa Fe, New Mexico.
-Surrounded by flowers, vines, and orchards, we are using a combination of traditional and permaculture principles to create an updated working homestead.
+Surrounded by flowers, vines, and orchards, we are using a combination of traditional, regenerative, and permaculture principles to create an updated working homestead.
 We are a bustling family juggling school, work, and the joys of homesteading.

-We had positive stays in our first year as Workaway hosts.
-We are starting our second year with fine people and good land.
+We had positive stays in our first two years as Workaway hosts.
+We are finishing our second year with fine people and good land.
 Feel free to bring ideas and good energy.
 In our early traveling days, we met many wonderful people.
 Now that we have settled, we hope to continue to meet adventurous spirits; instead of guests, we are now hosts.

 Help with Eco project